roshniLingam/roshniLingam/README.md

 ### Hi there 👋 Roshni's here....

-</br><p>I am a student pursuing B.Tech in Computer Science and Engineering at GH Raisoni College of Engineering, Nagpur.
-I am currently working as an android development intern as Virtual Farm.</p>
+</br><p>I am a final year student pursuing B.Tech in Computer Science and Engineering from GH Raisoni College of Engineering, Nagpur, Maharashtra, India.
+I had worked as an Android Development intern at Virtual Farm.</p>

 <!--
 **roshniLingam/roshniLingam** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.